Characterizing Pattern Matching and Its Limits on Compositional Task Structures: Quantitative Analysis of Pattern Matching in Transformers

-We now empirically validate the predictive power of the coverage principle by quantifying the correlation between $k$-coverage and model generalization performance.
-To this end, we implement and release a task-agnostic coverage determination algorithm (see \cref{app:algorithm} for implementation details) that can be applied to diverse compositional structures.
-Then, we analyze what fraction of ID test data of \textsc{2-Hop} task with $|\gX|=50$ lies inside $k$-coverage, depending on $k$ and dataset size $N$. \cref{fig:twohop-analysis} (Left) shows that at $N=5$k, every ID test example is already covered with minimal evidence ($k=1$).
+We first analyze the correlation between $k$-coverage and ID generalization performance of the GPT-2 model.
+To this end, we implement and release a task-agnostic coverage determination algorithm (see \cref{app:algorithm}) that can be applied to diverse compositional structures.
+Then, we analyze what fraction of ID test data of \textsc{2-Hop} task with $\abs{\gX}=50$ lies inside $k$-coverage, depending on $k$ and dataset size $N$. \cref{fig:twohop-analysis} (Left) shows that, at $N=5$k, every ID test example is already covered with minimal evidence ($k=1$).
+Hence, in an ideal scenario where a single witness of functional equivalence suffices, training with the dataset as small as $N=5$k will lead to perfect ID generalization.

-Ideally, a single witness of functional equivalence could suffice.
-However, experiments show that such minimal coverage alone is insufficient for efficient generalization in practice.
-To demonstrate this, we define a sample's $k$-cutoff as the lowest $k$ for which an input lies in $k$-coverage, measuring the strength of evidence for functional equivalence.
+However, we demonstrate in our experiments that minimal coverage (i.e., $k=1$) alone is practically insufficient for ID generalization.
+To demonstrate this, let us fix a training dataset $D$ and define the $k$-cutoff of each input sequence as the lowest value of $k$ for which an input lies in $k$-coverage, measuring the strength of evidence for functional equivalence.
 For example, a $k$-cutoff of 3 means that an example is inside coverage with $k=3$ but not with $k=4$.
-For \textsc{2-Hop} dataset with $N=10$k, we classify each ID test instance according to its $k$-cutoff, and track accuracy development for each group across 50k training epochs.
-As shown in \cref{fig:twohop-analysis} (Right), generalization success shows a strong relationship with $k$-cutoff values.
+For out-of-coverage data, we define $k$-cutoff as 0.
+Then, for the \textsc{2-Hop} dataset with $N=10$k, we classify each ID test instance according to its $k$-cutoff, and track the accuracy development of the GPT-2 model for each group across 50k training epochs.
+As shown in \cref{fig:twohop-analysis} (Right), ID test accuracy shows a strongly positive correlation with $k$-cutoff values.
 Test data with low $k$-cutoff values show delayed improvement even after extensive training, while examples with stronger evidence generalize much faster.
-Notably, OOD test examples (outside coverage) remain at chance-level ($1/50=0.02$) throughout training, empirically validating our coverage principle.